PradeepAnde/_PayJS2Docs/modules/README-core.md

 - `environment` defaults to `cert`; switch it to `prod` when you go live.
 - The `authKey` and `salt` authorize the request -- please see the Authentication section of the [Developer Guide](https://github.com/SagePayments/PaymentsJS/blob/master/README.md) for more information.
 - The `clientId` authenticates the calling application.
-- The `merchantId` and `merchantKey` identify the gateway account. **The `merchantKey` should be included in the server-side authKey calculation, but never exposed to the browser.** The `merchantId` *can* be exposed to the browser, but it's not necessary unless using certain features that need it client-side (eg, Kount).
+- The `merchantId` and `merchantKey` identify the gateway account. **The `merchantKey` should be included in the server-side `authKey` calculation, but never exposed to the browser.** The `merchantId` is necessary for certain client-side features -- eg, logging and Kount -- but is *required* only in the `authKey`.

 ### options.debug